 Determine Whether You Need to Modify Child Custody Based on Your Planned Move

 If you are moving only a short distance away into a new home, and the move will not disrupt the terms of your existing child custody order (Code of Va. § 20-124.2), it may not be necessary to seek a modification.
 You should talk with an experienced Virginia child custody lawyer to determine whether your planned move actually constitutes a relocation under the law, and whether you need to petition for a modification of your child custody order.

 You Must Provide Notification of Relocation

 If you are planning to relocate—and the relocation will require a modification of your existing child custody plan—you are required under Virginia law (Code of Va. § 20-124.5) to give notification of relocation.
-The statute specifically states that in proceedings involving custody or visitation, the court must include a requirement that thirty days’ advance written notice be given to the court and the other party by any party who intends to relocate and of any intended change of address, unless the court orders otherwise.
+The statute specifically states that in proceedings involving custody or visitation, the court must include a requirement that thirty days’ advance written notice to be given to the court and the other party by any party who intends to relocate and of any intended change of address unless the court orders otherwise.

 To be clear, whether you are moving to a new house in the same neighborhood or planning a relocation, you must give 30 days’ written notice to the court and to the other parent.
 Otherwise, you can be in violation of your existing child custody order.

 You Will Need to Seek a Modification of Your Child Custody Order to Relocate